wangbwhz/Simulator-for-Electric-Vehicles-Charging-Behaviour/README.md

 Random generater:
 The random generater is based on the pixel points on the map  rather than all the gerorgraphic location within the zone.

+OSM Map Data Setting:
+Download the singapore.osm and put it into the import\mapData(Not available in the github)